bpar476/DefendMeSquire/DefendMeSquireGame/README.md

 ## Acknowledgments

+Special thanks to my fiance Emily who supported me through development, and to my friends who tested the early prototype.

 Defend Me Squire was made possible with the use of many free assets.
 Most are listed here:

 Sounds from Zapsplat.com